Koppelman Family Tree

 Baltimore Co.,4 MD, d.
 June 3, 1941, Baltimore Co., Maryland5) He is

-The 1900 Federal Census lists John G. Koppelman as a farm laborer working on the truck farm of his brother-in-law, Louis Shaub (husband of JohnÕs sister Minnie), hard by John Harman KoppelmanÕs farm.
+The 1900 Federal Census lists John G. L. Koppelman as a farm laborer working on the truck farm of his brother-in-law, Louis Schaub (husband of JohnÕs sister Minnie Koppelman), hard by John Harman KoppelmanÕs farm.
 In 1920, these roles are reversed, with John G. Koppelman listed as the head of household, and Louis Schaub as his brother-in-law, with LouisÕ wife Minnie, and their two daughters, Lydia and Ethel.
-Perhaps John G. Koppelman bought out Louis Schaub and became owner of the land?
-There is to date no evidence than John G. Koppelman ever married.
+Perhaps John G. L. Koppelman bought out Louis Schaub and became owner of the land?
+There is to date no evidence than John G. L. Koppelman ever married.

 4. Emma Katherina Elizabeth Koppelman (b.
 July 2, 18709;